GrowlyX/aware/README.md

  - Aware was written to be a replacement for the very dated [Banana](https://github.com/growlyx/banana) library.
  - Aware allows for both asynchronous and synchronous contexts.
  - Aware contain wrappers for the [RedisCodec<K, V>](https://lettuce.io/core/release/api/io/lettuce/core/codec/RedisCodec.html).
+   * These codec wrappers are only used for message values, therefore they only accept one type, V. (`WrappedRedisCodec<V>`)
    * We have multiple wrapper types available:
      - `StringRedisCodec`
      - `JsonRedisCodec<V>`